 All companies should have a properly structured grievance policy for the benefit of the employees.
 This policy should be displayed on the company website and also shared with the staff along with the induction manual and settlement agreement.
 The management team should always be open-minded while handling employee complaints.
 This addressal plays a crucial role in the overall morale.
 If the team leader or human resource team do not professionally address the issue, the employee can raise a formal complaint.
 It is the responsibility of the organisation to ensure a secure and healthy work environment for its staff.

 Everyone deserves recognition for their efforts.
 It can be in the form of increments, promotions or settlement agreements.
 All companies have a different evaluation process to appraise the performance.
 If the management team does not provide raises in the stipulated time, then the employee can raise a complaint.
 This can be through informal or formal complaint management systems.

 All companies have their strategy to motivate their employees to perform better and improve their overall market share.
 These strategies should build the team spirit, enhance performance and aid the professional development of the individual.
 However, these techniques should not disrupt or hurt the employees in any way.
 If there is an opposition of interest, the staff can address it with their line managers or HR team.
 If not resolved, feel free to contact our organisation for guidance and support.

-Our Employment Law Solicitors can assist with all types of claims and where possible on a no win, no fee basis.
+Our no win no fee Employment Law Solicitors can assist with all types of claims and where possible on a no win, no fee basis.
 Naturally, we pride ourselves on providing the best possible service to the highest standards, we offer employment law advice on all problems.
 Call us on 0800 756 6605 or 020 3923 4777